bhaden94/cra-template-portfolio/template/README.md

 * [Education](#education)
 * [Themes](#themes)

-    ### Navigation
+    ### Navigation & Page Layout
-    * File: NabObjects.tsx
+    * File: NavObject.tsx
     * Properties:
         * `text`: What appears in the sections headers and in the sidebar.
-You may change this to whatever you want, but **do not change the section property to match**.
+You may change this to whatever you want, but **do not change the `section` property to match**.
-        * `icon`: The icon that appears in the navbar
+        * `icon`: The icon that appears in the navbar.
+You may put an image here or even a custom SVG.
+Just make sure to add the `className={classes.icon}` attribute.
         * `section`: **Should not be modified and should stay with the respective section**
+    * The order you put the objects in will be the order they appear in the navbar and throughout the page.
+        > An exception here is the Landing Page will always be first and the Contact section will always be last (these sections are not in the NavObject file on purpose).
+What goes into the NavObjects file will be everything in between.
     * By default all of the navigational items available are already there.
     * You may remove any section you do not want.
-        > If you are fluent in React, then you can add in a custom section.
+        > If you are fluent in React, then you can add in a custom section to `src/components/nav`.
-    * The order you put the objects in will be the order they appear in the navbar and throughout the page.
-        > An exception here is the Laning Page will always be first and the Contcat section will always be last.
-What goes into the NavObjects file will be everything in between.

     ### About
     ### Contact